 |On or after 1 March 2021||On or after 1 March 2021||Domestic reverse charge|

-Therefore in cases where certificates have been issued before the 1st March 2021, providing payment is on or before the 31 May 2021 the certificate and the payment will include VAT at the appropriate rate.
-Certificates issued before 1 March 2021 and entered on our system on or after 1 March 2021 will be treated as under the reverse charge and you will not be paid VAT on the certified value of your works if those works are within the scope of CIS.
+Therefore in cases where payment notices have been issued before the 1st March 2021, providing payment is on or before the 31 May 2021 the certificate and the payment will include VAT at the appropriate rate.
+Payment notices issued after 1 March 2021 and entered on our system on or after 1 March 2021 will be treated as under the reverse charge and you will not be paid VAT on the certified value of your works if those works are within the scope of CIS.

 Suppliers without VAT Self Billing Agreements in place